 Charleston, West Virginia 25312

-LOCATION: The proposed project, referred to as the Elkview Commons Development Project (Elkview Commons), would be located within an approximate 44-acre parcel near Elkview, in Kanawha County, West Virginia, at approximately latitude 38.45566°N, longitude -81.49134°W. Please reference attached Sheet 1 of 4.
+LOCATION: The proposed project, referred to as the ATB Real Estate Elkview Commons Development Project (Elkview Commons), would be located within an approximate 44-acre site near Elkview, in Kanawha County, West Virginia, at approximately latitude 38.45566°, longitude -81.49134°.
+See attached Sheet 1 of 4.

-DESCRIPTION OF PROPOSED WORK: The applicant has requested a DA authorization for the proposed discharge of dredged and/or fill material into unnamed tributaries (UNT) to Little Sandy Creek to facilitate the construction of the Elkview Commons.
-The proposed 13-acre development would include the construction of a new mixed-use commercial development, associated paved parking and access roads, and storm water control basins (see Sheets 2 through 4).
-Implementation of the proposal would result in the discharge of permanent fill material below the ordinary high water mark of 1,669.24 linear feet (lf) of four (4) streams, as described in the attached Table 1.
+DESCRIPTION OF PROPOSED WORK: The applicant has requested DA authorization for the proposed discharge of dredged and/or fill material into an unnamed tributary (UNT) to Little Sandy Creek to facilitate construction of Elkview Commons, a proposed mixed-use commercial development.
+The proposed 11.77-acre development would include the construction of a new mixed-use commercial development, associated paved parking and access roads, and storm water control basins (see Sheet 2 through 4).
+Implementation of the proposal would result in the discharge of permanent fill material below the ordinary high water mark of 1,092.14 linear feet (lf) of one (1) perennial stream, UNT 10 (Stream 10), as described in the attached Table 1.
 Proposed discharges of fill material include discharges resulting from cut/grade/fill work within the site, culvert replacement and/or installation, and the installation of storm water control features.
 Plans of the proposal are attached to this notice.

 AVOIDANCE AND MINIMIZATION: In evaluating a project area containing waters of the United States, consideration must be given to avoiding discharges of dredged and/or fill material into these waters.
 If waters of the United States cannot be avoided, then impacts must be minimized.
 The applicant has indicated avoidance and minimization efforts were incorporated into the project development plan.
-Eleven (11) streams, totaling 3,159.42 lf, are located within the project area.
-According to the information provided, a total of approximately 1,490.18 lf of seven (7) streams (47%) would be avoided completely.
+Four (4) jurisdictional streams, totaling 2,062.43 lf, are located within the project area.
+According to the information provided, a total of approximately 970.29 lf of three (3) jurisdictional streams (47%) would be avoided completely.
+Additionally, 319.02 lf of UNT 10 (Stream 10) would be avoided.
 The applicant states best management practices would be implemented to minimize downstream sedimentation and turbidity.
-The applicant would also comply with all terms and conditions of the Section 401 Water Quality Certification and the National Pollutant Discharge Elimination System permit.
+The applicant would also comply with all terms and conditions of the Section 401 WQC and the NPDES permit.

-COMPENSATORY MITIGATION PLAN: To compensate for the permanent discharge of dredged and/or fill material into 1,669.24 lf of stream, the applicant proposes to purchase stream credits from the WVDEP’s In-Lieu Fee Program.
-Utilizing the West Virginia Stream and Wetland Valuation Metric (WV SWVM), the applicant has indicated a total of 1,412 stream credits would be required.
+COMPENSATORY MITIGATION PLAN: To compensate for the permanent discharge of dredged and/or fill material into 1,092.14 of UNT 10 (Stream 10), based on calculations using the West Virginia Stream and Wetland Valuation Metric Version 2.1 (WV SWVM), the applicant proposes to purchase 823.66 stream credits from an approved mitigation bank and/or if bank credits are not available, to purchase 992.49 stream credits from the West Virginia In-Lieu Fee Program.
 As part of our evaluation, the Corps will review the applicant’s WV SWVM calculation sheets for accuracy.
 The proposed mitigation proposal is open to comment and is subject to change based on comments received.
 After review of all the submitted information the Corps will make a determination of appropriate mitigation, in the event a decision is made to issue a permit.

 HISTORIC AND CULTURAL RESOURCES: The National Register of Historic Places (NRHP) has been consulted and it has been determined there are no properties currently listed on the NRHP that would be indirectly or directly affected by the proposed work.
 There are no resources eligible for inclusion on the NRHP within the overall project area.
-The applicant has consulted with the West Virginia Division of Arts, Culture, and History, the State Historic Preservation Office (SHPO).
+The applicant has consulted with the West Virginia Division of Arts, Culture, and History (SHPO).
 In a letter dated July 5, 2019 (FR # 19-1162-KA), the SHPO indicated no eligible architectural resources were present at the subject site.
-Additionally, the SHPO indicated the proposal would have no effect on archaeological resources.
-The Corps has determined the proposal would have no potential to cause effects to any property eligible or potentially eligible for listing on the NRHP.
+The Corps has determined the proposal would have no potential to effect any property eligible or potentially eligible for listing on the NRHP.
 A copy of this Public Notice will be sent to the SHPO for their review.
 Comments concerning archaeological sensitivity of the project area should be based upon collected data.

 ENDANGERED AND THREATENED SPECIES: The proposed project is located within the known or historic range of the following endangered (E) or threatened (T) species: